The Prescription Drug Cost Crisis Hitting Texas Seniors

 4. The "Donut Hole" Problem (Before 2025)

-For the first time ever, there's a hard cap of $2,000 per year on what you pay out-of-pocket for covered drugs.
-Once you spend $2,000, Medicare covers 100% of your drug costs for the rest of the year.
+There's a hard cap of $2,100 per year on what you pay out-of-pocket for covered drugs in 2026—up slightly from $2,000 in 2025, because the cap is indexed to inflation each year.
+Once you spend $2,100, Medicare covers 100% of your covered drug costs for the rest of the year.

 Real Example: Cancer Treatment